Cobb Biological Anthropology Laboratory

 Today, the W. Montague Cobb Biological Anthropology Laboratory has been relocated to the newly renovated Frederick Douglass Memorial Hall.
 It houses a valuable permanent collection of skeletal remains that have been preserved through the dedicated work of its directors, staff, and researchers.

 The Cobb Lab is currently closed to external researchers.
-In Spring 2023, the provost announced a search for a new director for the Cobb Lab.
-We anticipate re-opening the lab to non-university researchers in January 2024.
-Visit this site again soon for more information about how to request access to the lab.
+The University is conducting a search for a new director of the Cobb Lab.
+We anticipate re-opening the lab to non-university researchers in 2025.